Marketing Strategies

 What is the Difference Between Translation and Localisation?

-The terms "translation" and "localisation" are often used interchangeably.
-Both ideas function to connect and communicate your website content, and ultimately, your product, business, or services to potential clients.
-Think of website localisation as the umbrella term under which translation is part of a greater whole.
-While accurate translation is crucial, there’s the bigger picture.
-Without knowing how to “speak” your audience’s language, both literally and figuratively, how can you successfully reach them?
+People often use the terms "translation" and "localisation" interchangeably.
+Both techniques help you communicate your website content, product, business, or services to potential clients.
+Without knowing how to "speak" your audience's language, both literally and figuratively, how can you successfully reach them?

 While translation and localisation offer similar functionalities, there are essential differences between them.
-Understanding what distinguishes these terms, processes, and services will allow you to extend the reach of your website more efficiently and profitably.
-The two concepts need to be defined to understand how website translation and localisation services differ.
+Understanding what distinguishes these terms, processes, and services, helps you extend the reach of your website more efficiently and profitably.
+To understand how website translation and localisation services differ, you need to define the two concepts.

 The concept of website translation is very straightforward.
-Website translation is the process of taking your website content in its original language and adapting it, often word-for-word, into other languages to make it accessible and usable to global customers.
-For a website, this means that a translation project will only change the existing content on your site for accurate sentences in another language.
-Translated content mirrors the style and tone of source content but doesn't consider the context.
+Website translation is the process of adapting your website content from its original language into other languages, often word-for-word, to make it accessible to global customers.
+Translated content mirrors the style and tone of source content but doesn’t consider the context.

 [Button: Learn About MotionPoint’s Website Translation Services]